Medication for Heroin Withdrawal

-It is not recommended to take Bendaryl for more than 3 days, as some have experienced dependency.
-As opiate addicts, dependency on Benadryl seems silly, because who the hell would want to be addicted to an allergy pill when its effects are not even close to as powerful as our drugs of choice?
+It is not recommended to take Benadryl for more than 3 days, as some have experienced dependency.
+As opiate addicts, dependency on Benadryl seems silly, because who the hell would want to be addicted to an allergy pill?
+Especially when its effects are not even close to as powerful as our drugs of choice?
 Nonetheless, if dependency is possible, we must take all precautions possible.
 Stick to three days, and then stop.

 Where to Buy Benadryl

 Here is a link to buy Benadryl on Amazon:

 TAPERING: An Alternative Technique to Using Medication for Heroin Withdrawal.

 So there you have it!
 These are the best medications available for treating symptoms of opiate withdrawal if you do not have access to prescription medications.
 If you can taper off of opiates, I suggest trying that method first.
 Many users successfully tapered off heroin on their own.
 These stories do not make headlines and you will never hear a medical professional giving this type of advice.
 It takes some willpower, but the experience is much less jarring.